-But in the pharmaceutical industry, there are particular challenges in developing a personalization strategy given the fine line between privacy and personalization.
+But in the pharmaceutical industry, there are particular challenges in developing a digital personalization strategy given the fine line between privacy and personalization.
 How do you know how much data is too much to collect and tailor a patient’s experience?
 What do HIPAA and other privacy laws allow for ethically storing patient health data?

 At Think Company, we regularly work with pharmaceutical companies that face these challenges.
 While the solutions may initially seem obvious to people new to this industry, our experience has taught us that there are many considerations when balancing personalization and privacy in the healthcare industry.
 These challenges require an expert’s touch.

 We’ll share some of our best practices here, discussing how pharmaceutical brands can provide the personalized digital experiences that healthcare users—patients and HCPs—expect while working within the constraints of a highly-regulated industry.

 So you want to provide easily accessible, compliant content when and where your users need it?
 The best practices we’re sharing are tailored to the healthcare industry but can be applicable across many regulated industries concerned with compliance and personalization.
 Let’s dig in.